garbagetown/guideline/source_en/Overview/FrameworkStack.rst

       - Provide interceptor class of AOP for logging the exception that handled by Spring MVC.
     * - :doc:`../ArchitectureInDetail/Codelist`
       - Populate CodeList interceptor
-      - Provide interceptor class of Spring MVC for storing CodeList information into request scope, for the purpose of acquiring CodeList from View.
+      - Provide interceptor class of Spring MVC for storing CodeList information into request scope, for the purpose of retrieving CodeList from View.
     * - :doc:`../ArchitectureInDetail/FileDownload`
       - General Download View
-      - Provide abstract class for acquiring data from input stream and writing to stream for download.
+      - Provide abstract class for retrieving data from input stream and writing to stream for download.
     * - :doc:`../ArchitectureInDetail/Logging`
       - ServletFilter for storing Tracking ID
       - Provide Servlet Filter class for setting Tracking ID into MDC(Mapped Diagnostic Context) and request scope and response header, for the purpose of improving traceability.